idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Divorce Records in Idaho State?

 Divorce records can be obtained through the Idaho Clerk.
 This may include the divorced person, their child, parent, or a legal representative of one of the divorcees.
-Anyone who fits the above description can reach out to the Idaho Clerk and also visit the Idaho Department of Health and Welfare’s Vital Records Office for the copy.
+Anyone who fits the above description can reach out to the Idaho Clerk and also visit the Idaho Department of Health and Welfare’s Vital Records Office for a copy.
 This can be done either with a physical visit or online.

 Information required for accessing the record includes name, divorce date, photo ID, divorce county and a tenable reason for the request.
 These records cost a fee.
 However, the fee is not fixed and is calculated based on the record type and volume.
 People who are not related to the divorce in any way may also have access to divorce records.